CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 If components of an IT system fail, eg. B. by defective hardware or power failure, the entire IT operation can be disturbed.
 As a result, the availability of the respective information and thus of the respective business process is at risk.
 In addition, important information needed for recovery operations may not be available.

 ### 2 3 Failure of a Wide Area Network (WAN)
 The causes of the failure of a wide area network (WAN) can be manifold.
 Therefore, it is possible that a network outage will affect only individual users, a vendor or a specific region.
 Frequently, such failures only last a short time and only affect the business processes and specialized tasks that require a correspondingly high availability of the WAN.
-But there are also always longer failures that can cause massive problems in communication and accessibility.
+But there are also always longer failures, which can cause massive problems in communication and accessibility.

 ### 2 4 Failure of a building